FARHAN-MAHAMUD/SYSC-4806-Project/README.md

 In this milestone, we have built an alpha release.
 The main goals for this milestone are the following:
   - Have a somewhat usable system
   - Be very close to being feature complete
-  - Have most features be usable and correctly deployed on both Azure and CodeStar
+  - Have most features be usable and correctly deployed on Azure

 # Additions for Future Milestones:
   - Finalize the implementation of all remaining features